-The most surprising part of the study so far has to do with telomeres.
+One of the most surprising parts of the study so far has to do with telomeres.
 These are essentially caps at the end of DNA that protect our chromosomes.
 They are thought to be tied to aging, since the length of our telomeres both decrease as we get older and are impacted by such factors as stress, smoking, lack of exercise and a poor diet.

 "That is exactly the opposite of what we thought," Susan Bailey, a radiation biologist at Colorado State University who is working with NASA to study the effect of space on telomeres, told Nature.

 Once Scott returned to Earth, his telomeres quickly returned to their pre-mission levels.
-NASA speculates that the increase may have something to do with the low-calorie diet and strict exercise regimen Scott adhered to while on-board the ISS.
+NASA speculates the increase may have something to do with the low-calorie diet and strict exercise regimen Scott adhered to while onboard the ISS.

 And then there's the mystery of DNA methylation, a process that governs chemical modifications to DNA.
 While in space, Scott's methylation levels decreased.
 Over the same time on Earth, Mark's levels did the complete opposite.
 According to NASA, such results may indicate "genes that are more sensitive to a changing environment whether on Earth or in space."